-A. Meal Contracts under \$250,000

-- 1. All institutions are REQUIRED to use the State Agency's Agreement to Furnish Food for all entities contracting for food service.
-The Agreement to Furnish Food can be located in the Resource Library under the Procurement section or by contacting Kassi Reddell at Kassandra.Reddell@sde.ok.gov. - Agreement to Furnish Food (with a school or with an entity other than a school) is used for contracts under \$250,000
+- A. Meal Contracts under \$250,000 - 1.
+All institutions are REQUIRED to use the State agency's Agreement to Furnish Food for all entities contracting for food service.

-- 2. Meal Contracts over \$250,000 or if the Institution uses Formal Procurement Procedures to Procure and the Amount is lower than the Formal Threshold - a.
+- Agreement to Furnish Food (with a school) or Agreement to Furnish Food (with an entity other than a school) is used for contracts under \$250,000 - The Agreement to Furnish Food is located in the Resource Library under the Procurement section or by contacting Kassi Reddell at Kassandra.Reddell@sde. ok.gov. - The institution can add additional items that are above and beyond the RFP, by including an addendum.
+However, the State agency agreement cannot be altered, changed, or information deleted from it. - 2.
+Meal Contracts over \$250,000 or if the Institution uses Formal Procurement Procedures to Procure and the Amount is lower than the Formal Threshold - a.
 All institutions are required to use the State Agency prototype for any food contract or agreement. - b.
-CACFP RFP (FSMC) is the required Request for Proposal (RFP) the institution must use for contracts over \$250,000 - The RFP prototype is located in the Resource Library under the Procurement section or contact the State agency to obtain a copy. - The State agency RFP has an option to have a one year contract with up to four renewals. - 3.
+CACFP-SFSP RFP is the REQUIRED Request for Proposal (RFP) the institution must use for contracts over \$250,000 - The RFP prototype is located in the Resource Library under the Procurement section or contact the State agency to obtain a copy or contact Kassi Reddell at Kassandra.Reddel@sde.ok.gov. - The institution can add additional items that are above and beyond the RFP, by including an addendum.
+However, the State agency agreement cannot be altered, changed, or information deleted from it. - The State agency RFP has an option to have a one year contract with up to four renewals. - 3.
 Any entity who has a contract over \$250,000 or uses formal procurement for a contract less than \$250,000 is REQUIRED to inform the State Agency of the location, date, and time of the bid opening.
 This applies for both RFP and IFB contracts. - OSDE is required to attend all IFB or sealed bid openings and it is at the discretion of the State Agency to attend RFP bid openings. - B. Contracting With a Public School